Cheap Auto Insurance for High-Risk Drivers in 2026

 - Strong Digital Tools: The Geico mobile app allows high-risk drivers to track their policies, request roadside assistance, and file claims with minimal hassle.

-- Safe Driving Discount: Geico, one of the top high-risk insurance companies, offers a 15% discount after completing a driver improvement course and keeping a clean record post-incident.
+- Safe Driving Discount: Geico, one of the top high-risk insurance companies, offers a 15% discount after completing a driver improvement course and keeping a clean record.

 Cons